prajivinn/prajivinn.github.io/_posts/2023-05-15-Premier-League-Club-Investment-Analysis.md

 ### Results <a name="overview-results"></a>

-After analyzing the Bar chart, it is found that **Blackburn Rovers has the highest score of our analysis and next best is Leicester City**

-**To ensure a thorough evaluation of football club performance we must consider clubs current form**

-We filted clubs that have played in **2023**, as well as those that last played in **2022** and **2021**.
-By plotting the Bar chart again, it is found that **Blackburn Rovers is not included**.

-So the club which has highest score is **Leicester City**.
+The club which has highest score is **Leicester City**.
 Given this information, we recommend that stakeholders consider investing in Leicester City instead.
 We believe that Leicester City’s recent form and performance make them a better choice for investment.

 **To support our claim, we conducted further secondary research to provide additional evidence of Leicester City’s current form and potential for success**
 <br>